+8. Participate in a health fair.

+Your local mall, community centers, hospitals, schools, park districts, clinics and banks are good locations for small health fairs.
+Approach a local business, hospital or clinic to co-sponsor a community health fair.
+Dental health exhibits can feature posters, mouth models, literature and hands-on demonstrations.
+Show a dental health video for children.
+Offer a toothbrush trade-in or provide visits with the tooth fairy or local dental society mascot if you have one.

-- 9. Give a talk at a community center.
+9. Give a talk at a community center.

 Some shopping malls and banks have space set aside for community use.
 Contact the management office to make arrangements and to publicize the presentation.
-Talks can be geared to children or adults.
+These discussions can be geared to children or adults.
 Some groups use DVDs, hand puppets, tooth costumes and mouth models for presentations.
-Distribute brochures or activity sheets that promote children's oral health. - 10.
-Work with community and civic groups.
-Offer presentations about children's oral health to local groups like the Rotary, Kiwanis, Lions' Clubs, women's clubs, and local businesses (supermarkets, pharmacies, - 11.
-Reach out to youth groups with dental career information.
-The Scouts, YMCA, 4-H, Future Farmers of America, and other groups have young members who can distribute dental health materials, benefit from programs and screenings, and assist in various phases of implementing your NCDHM activities. - 12.
-Reach out to parents.
+Distribute brochures or NCDHM posters, flyers, postcards, or activity sheets that promote children's oral health.

+10. Work with community and civic groups.

+Offer presentations about children's oral health to local groups like the Rotary, Kiwanis, Lions' Clubs, women's clubs, and local businesses (supermarkets, pharmacies, etc.).

+11. Reach out to youth groups with dental career information.

+The Scouts, YMCA, 4-H, Future Farmers of America, and other groups have young members who can distribute dental health materials, benefit from programs and screenings, and assist in various phases of implementing your NCDHM activities.

+12. Reach out to parents.

 Reach parents by speaking at childbirth classes and parent- teacher organization meetings.
 Provide new parents with dental health packets (literature, bib and gauze) for newborns.
 Distribute pamphlets and posters to obstetricians and pediatricians for use in reception areas.
-This is a good way to reach parents and enlist support from other health-care professionals. - 13.
-Work with the local chapter of the American Cancer Society.
+This is a good way to reach parents and enlist support from other health-care professionals.

+13. Work with the local chapter of the American Cancer Society.

 Conduct tobacco cessation presentations; create a display for high school students.
-Contact the American Cancer Society (ACS) at 1-800-ACS-2345 or visit the ACS web site for more information or to find a local ACS chapter. - 14.
-Ask dentists and pediatricians to promote NCDHM.
+Contact the American Cancer Society (ACS) at 1-800-ACS- 2345 or visit the ACS website for more information or to find a local ACS chapter.

+14. Ask dentists and pediatricians to promote NCDHM.

 NCDHM messages on recall notices, statements and answering machines are just a few of the ways that health professionals can give oral health pointers to patients.
-Ask them to hang up NCDHM posters in their waiting and exam rooms. - 15.
-Contact hospitals, public service organizations and businesses.
-These organizations may use oral health messages, announcements and events in their newsletters, bulletin boards, web sites, electronic signs or mailings. - 16.
-Get in the news.
+Ask them to hang up NCDHM posters in their waiting and exam rooms.

+15. Contact hospitals, public service organizations and businesses.

+These organizations may use oral health messages, announcements and events in their newsletters, bulletin boards, web sites, electronic signs or mailings.

+16. Get in the news.

 NCDHM Programs can send out press releases to local newspapers, radio and television stations.
 Contact the local PTA or PTO and offer to submit an article about children's dental health for their newsletter.
 Do this before and after events.
 If you have photos of health fairs, school presentations, screenings, sealant applications, etc., you can send them with a press release or a simple note to the editor for additional coverage.
 Visit ADA.org/NCDHM2022 for sample press releases and articles.